 Mercer sets a benchmark level of currency hedging for each overseas asset class.
-Where permitted, the Dynamic Asset Allocation process, establishes the target level of currency exposure.

 Return Generation

 Derivatives may be used for purposes of return generation, including:

 - creating long and short positions in underlying physical securities; - accessing investment opportunities which may otherwise have barriers to invest such as high purchase or carry cost, or low liquidity; and - increasing the diversification of portfolio returns, achieved through broader market exposures generated from fewer portfolio positions.